wwi17seb/dhbw-project-backend/README.md

     app.defaultPassword = defaultpasswordhere
     ```

-4. Create a file ".env" inside the "docker" folder with the following proporties (example).
-Be sure, that the postgres password and user are like the server config in "app.proporties":
+4. Create a file `.env` inside the `docker` folder with the following properties (example).
+Be sure, that the postgres password and user are like the server config in `app.properties`:

     ```
     postgres_user=dhbw